Estepona: Places of interest

-Puerto Banús is an upscale community about 30 minutes’ drive away from Estepona Port, with a large number of designer stores.
+Puerto Banús is an upscale community about 30 minutes' drive away from Estepona Port, with a large number of designer stores.

 Selwo Safari Park is styled after African safari parks and houses 2000 animals in semi-wild conditions.
 It is a 20-minute drive from Estepona Port on the public transport route.

 Palacio de Exposiciones y Congresos de Estepona is the exhibition and congress centre of Estepona, located opposite the supermarket on the eastern edge of Estepona - closest to Marbella.
 This centre is home to nearly all of Estepona's organised events including product presentations, fairs, commercial exhibitions, concerts and more.

-Ruta de Murales Artísticos is an enjoyable walk around town that allows you to discover the Route of Artistic Murals which entails the facades of large buildings being used as canvases for more than 40 artistic paintings.
+Ruta de Murales Artísticos is an enjoyable walk around town that allows you to discover the Route of Artistic Murals which entails the facades of large buildings being used as canvases for more than 40 paintings.

 Beaches

 Estepona has over 20 km of coastline, and 17 different beaches.
 Most of these are immediately next to the various hotels and residential complexes outside the town itself.
 The nearest beaches to the town are the Playa del Cristo, and the Playa de la Rada.
 The Playa del Cristo is five minutes west of Estepona Marina.
 It is a small, sheltered, cove with lifeguards in season and also two "chiringuitos" or beach front bar/restaurants, a rough car park, and children's play area.
 As it is both sheltered from the east wind (locally known as Levante) and very shallow, it is very popular with families with primary-age children; this means that you need to come here early to get a seafront spot on the beach in July and August.
 La Rada Beach is much larger and more open; it is over 2.5 km in length, and runs from the marina past the Estepona Old Town to the beginning of the boardwalk near the big Carrefour supermarket in the east.
 It is the town's main beach, is backed by a very attractive Paseo Maritimo seafront promenade, and has every facility: bars, restaurants, play areas for children, showers, lavatories, access points for those in wheelchairs, and of course lifeguards in season.
 Parking is in the underground car parks along the seafront.
 There is also a popular naturist/nudist beach of Costa Natura to the west of Estepona, which was the first official naturist site in Spain.